robfatland/nexus/git/index.md

 I do not lose any work.

-A [GitHub](https://github.com) account has an organization name -- I will use `lemon` -- and therein one or more repositories.
-Suppose one of these is called `ocean`.
-This repository is created in an empty state from the browser interface to GitHub at `https://github.com/lemon` with appropriate sign-in taken as read.
+A [GitHub](https://github.com) account has an organization name -- I will use `lemon` -- so we have an organization page `https://github.com/lemon`.
+Within `lemon` we then create some repositories.
+Suppose for example there is a repository called `ocean`; so its URL is `https://github.com/lemon/ocean`.
+This repository can be created as an empty project using the GitHub browser interface once you sign in.
+Now in a Linux environment a *clone* of this repo will be subject to Linux `git` commands which generally take the form `git <verb> <qualifiers>`.

-Now the `ocean` repo exists and I want to start building out the codebase on my laptop.
+Suppose the `ocean` repo exists and I want to start building out the codebase of this repo on my laptop.
 In a `bash` shell on my laptop I execute `git clone` as follows:

 ```
 cd ~